sledorze/HaxeManual/md/manual/dictionary.md

 Definition description

 ##### Dynamic target
-Dynamic targets are more lenient with their types and allow *null* values for basic types.
+Dynamic targets are more lenient with their types and allow `null` values for basic types.
 They consist of JavaScript, PHP, neko and Flash 6-8.

 ##### Enum
 This type is compatible with all enum types.
 At compile-time, `Enum<T>` can be considered to be the common base type of all enum types.
 However, this relation is not reflected in generated code.

 ##### EnumValue
 EnumValue is a special type which unifies with all enum instances.
-It is used by the standard library to provide some operations for all enum instances, and can be employed in user-code accordingly.
+It is used by the Haxe Standard Library to provide some operations for all enum instances, and can be employed in user-code accordingly.

 ##### Expected Type
 Expected types occur when the type of an expression is known before that expression has been typed, e.g. because the expression is argument to a function call.
 They can influence typing of that expression through what is called [top-down inference](type-system-top-down-inference.md).

 ##### Float
-Represents a double-precision IEEE 64bit floating point number.
+Represents a double-precision IEEE 64-bit floating point number.

 ##### Generic Type Parameter
 A type parameter is said to be generic if its containing class or method is generic.